-Over the last few years Bettina has been speaking out about the so-called ‘rape crisis’ on our campuses.
-She was the only journalist in mainstream media last year to point out that the Human Rights Commission survey revealed remarkably good news about our campuses, with only tiny numbers of students reporting sexual assault, even when that was defined in the broadest possible terms i.e. including a stranger touching a student on a train to the university..
+Over the last few years Bettina has been speaking out about the rape crisis scare campaign on our campuses.
+She was the only journalist in mainstream media to point out that the 2017 Human Rights Commission survey revealed remarkably good news about our campuses, with only tiny numbers of students reporting sexual assault, even when that was defined in the broadest possible terms i.e. including a stranger touching a student on a train to the university..

 Bettina is appalled that our universities are kowtowing to a small group of feminist activists and agreeing to lie about the safety of our universities for young women – risking deterring overseas families from sending their daughters to study in this country.

 What really concerns her is the motive behind the activists’ campaign.
-These feminists are unhappy about the fact that juries rarely convict in he-said she said date rape cases when they don’t know whom to believe.
+These feminists are unhappy about the fact that juries rarely convict in “he-said, she-said” date rape cases when they don’t know whom to believe.
 Their aim is to get more rape convictions by persuading universities to get involved in adjudicating sexual assault cases using lower standards of proof and by failing to offer the accused normal legal protections – as has happened in America.

 Here is her video outlining the major events which have happened so far.

-But at her second talk, at Sydney University demonstrators took things to a different level.
+But at her second talk, at University of Sydney demonstrators took things to a different level.
 The student group which sponsored her talk were required to pay nearly $500 in security charges to obtain a venue and then these guards were overwhelmed by unruly protesters who blocked the corridor leading to the venue preventing most of the audience from attending the event.
 Members of the audience were threatened, physically jostled, some even flung against walls by the aggressive crowd prior to the riot squad being called in by security to control the protesters before Bettina’s talk could go ahead.